This information explains how to use and care for your PAP device. PAP devices are often used to treat sleep apnea.Back to top

-- Don’t check your device as baggage (such as if you’re traveling on an airplane or train).
+- Don’t check your device as baggage when you’re traveling on an airplane or train.
 Carry it with you instead.
 On many airlines, medical devices such as PAP devices don’t count towards your carry-on item limit.

-- Don’t let your device get very hot or cold (such as if it’s left in a car for too long).
+- Don’t let your device get very hot or cold (for example, when it’s left in a car for too long).
 If it does get very hot or cold, let it get back to room temperature before turning it on.

 Most PAP devices work with voltage from electrical outlets both in the United States and in other countries.
-But, it’s best to check the instructions that came with your device to make sure it will work with the voltage where you’re traveling.
+It’s best to check the instructions that came with your device to make sure it will work with the voltage used where you’re visiting.
 Call your DME provider if you have questions.Back to top

 When to Call Your DME Provider